|

 of the coming of Christ as one event, while the New Testament apostles seemed to see the Second Coming of Christ in the same

+way.
+Though both didn't seem to be aware of the time gaps involved.
 6 For unto us a child is born, unto us a son is given: and the government

 shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The

+Prince of Peace.
 7 Of the increase of his government

 and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment

 and with justice from henceforth even for ever.
 The zeal of the LORD of hosts will perform this.
-(Isaiah 9)
+(Isaiah 9) Notice that verse six has come true but verse seven is yet to be fulfilled, yet Isaiah

 presents this prophecy without any indication of a time gap between the two verses.
+Some people spiritualize verse seven so they can assume that it has already happened

-28 And it shall come to pass
+but invisibly.
+Next Joel presents the following prophecy: 28 And it shall come to pass

 afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall